 Presented by the “LIVE COVID SMART” Program

-As we learn more about COVID-19, we can further understand how proper nutrition helps protect the body against illness and disease.
+As we learn more about COVID-19, we can explore how proper nutrition helps protect the body against illness and disease by strengthening the immune system and supporting other metabolic functions.
 The CDC article COVID-19 and nutrition recognizes this and acknowledges that taking care of your body includes good nutrition.
 This is a reminder to prepare today for what you will need tomorrow.
 A healthy diet is important throughout your life and can have positive effects that add up over time.
-Nutrition is a cornerstone of good health and can help strengthen your defenses against COVID-19.
-Make a commitment to LIVE COVID SMART as we continue this series by exploring the vitamins and minerals needed to support good health and a healthy immune system.
+Nutrition is a cornerstone of good health and can help strengthen your defenses against COVID-19 by supporting the body’s primary defenses and strengthening immune response to prevent infection or disease.
+Make a commitment to LIVE COVID SMART as we continue this series by exploring the vitamins and minerals needed to support good overall health and a healthy immune system.

 Live COVID Smart

 The Live COVID SMART blog series was developed to promote resilience in response to the COVID-19 pandemic.
 Contributing authors: Kim Griffin, Beth Kerr, Lori Wiggins, Marcia Brown, Heidi Radunovich, John Diaz, and LaToya J. O’Neal.
 This work is supported by the Rural Health and Safety Education Program [grant no. 2021-46100-35459].